MyronNie/MyronNie/README.md

 -  Hi, I’m MrCompasss
--  I'm interested in chess
   - I'm currently learning how to make software.
-- You can reach me at my Discord address:muhammt_0721 -You can help me improve my newly opened discord server.
+- You can reach me at my Discord address:
+ -You can help me improve my newly opened discord server.

 <!---